ASIS Complaints Procedure

 Stage 1 - Mediation

-Mediation sessions are conducted by an experienced practitioner who is either a member of ASIS or a non-member who is familiar with the nature of the work of the ASIS practitioner in question; has mediation experience; and who both the complainant and therapist express written confidence in.
-It can take place by video conferencing (e.g. Zoom, Skype) or in person.
+Mediation sessions are conducted by an experienced practitioner who is either a member of ASIS or a non-member who is familiar with the nature of the work of the ASIS Member in question; has mediation experience; and who both the complainant and Member express written confidence in.
+It can take place by video conferencing or in person.

-Any costs of the process will be met 50:50 by the complainant and the practitioner.
+Any costs of the process will be met 50:50 by the complainant and the Member.

 If either party chooses to engage additional expertise, for example a solicitor or external adviser, the cost will be met in full by that individual.

-If the issue is successfully resolved to the mutual agreement of all concerned, the complainant and the practitioner sign a completion agreement, outlining the agreed actions, signalling the end of the dispute and committing them to any terms that have been agreed during the process, which entails the practitioner agreeing to these terms voluntarily.
+If the issue is successfully resolved to the mutual agreement of all concerned, the complainant and the Member sign a completion agreement, outlining the agreed actions, signalling the end of the dispute and committing them to any terms that have been agreed during the process, which entails the Member agreeing to these terms voluntarily.

 Stage 2 – Complaints Procedure - written submissions

-If mediation is not agreeable to either party and/or no agreement is reached, or if either party is not happy with the outcome of mediation, the Complaints Procedure commences with written submissions.
+If mediation is not agreeable to either party and/or no agreement is reached, or if either party is not happy with the outcome of mediation, Stage 2 of the Complaints Procedure commences with written submissions.

 a.
 Initial Steps